monking/php-oauth/docs/API.md

 # User Info API

-This API call is used to retrieve the user identifier of the resource owner that authorized the application.
+This API call can be used by the authorized applications to retrieve some information about the resource owner that granted the authorization.

+The calls are under the `resource_owner` path and the following attributes can be retrieved:

+* `id` - get the persistent, possibly opague, identifier of the resource owner
+* `entitlement` - get the entitlements granted to the resource owner.

 ### Request